- 1 Platform and network

 A unit pair can consist of a primary unit and a secondary unit, or of two secondary units.
 Note: Unit pairs are only supported by voice-related services at this time.

 Unit groups interconnect their constituent units by means of a network peering solution, and all inter-region traffic uses either your network connectivity or the network connectivity of your cloud provider.
-Each group contains a primary unit in each region.
+Each group contains a primary unit in one region in the group.
 This primary regional unit hosts all of the private edition services, while the secondary regional unit hosts only a subset of private edition services.
 A unit group must contain at least one unit pair.
 If you add a new geographical region, then you must add a unit pair to the unit group in that geographical region.

-Genesys Engage cloud private edition allows you to set up a highly available and resilient infrastructure whether you are using a cloud deployment or hosting it in a private data center, as shown in the following diagrams.
+Genesys Multicloud CX private edition allows you to set up a highly available and resilient infrastructure whether you are using a cloud deployment or hosting it in a private data center, as shown in the following diagrams.

 Multiple regions and data centers